tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is bdq:Empty; COMPLIANT if the value of dc:type is a term name in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is bdqval:Empty; COMPLIANT if the value of dc:type is a term name in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements